rinshankaihou/refinedc/README.md

 by [Cerberus](https://github.com/rems-project/cerberus), which we use or our frontend (but the dependency is implicit).

-The frontend also requires a C compile (accessible through `cc`).
-Any standard GCC or Clang installation should do the trick.
+The frontend also requires a C compiler (accessible through `cc`).
+A standard GCC or Clang installation should do the trick.

 ### Setting up [opam](https://opam.ocaml.org/doc/Install.html)